 II.
 THE COMPANY’S INFORMATION SECURITY POLICY

+The Company shall develop, implement, and maintain a comprehensive information security program (“Information Security Program”) that is written in one or more readily accessible parts and contains administrative, technical, and physical safeguards that are appropriate to Company’s size and complexity, the nature and scope of activities, and the sensitivity of any customer information at issue.
+The Information Security Program shall include the elements set forth in the GLBA and the Safeguards Rule and shall be reasonably designed to achieve the objectives of applicable legal requirements.

 A. Program Coordinator

+The Company has appointed [PRIMARY COORDINATOR] as the Program Coordinator of the Company’s Information Security Program.
+Under the Safeguards Rule, each Company must designate a Qualified Individual responsible for overseeing and implementing Company’s Information Security Program.
+For GLBA compliance purposes, Company’s Program Coordinator serves as the designated Qualified Individual.
+The Qualified individual shall have the skills and experience appropriate for overseeing such a program at a business of Company’s size, and may be an employee of Company, its affiliates, or a third-party service provider.
+Company retains responsibility for any service provider acting as a Qualified Individual, and Company shall designate a senior staff member to oversee the service provider acting as a Qualified Individual.

-The Company has appointed [PRIMARY COORDINATOR] as the Program Coordinator of the Company’s Information Security Program.In the event the Program Coordinator ceases to be employed by the Company or is unable to perform his/her responsibilities, [BACKUP COORDINATOR] shall take over the responsibilities of the Program Coordinator until a new permanent Program Coordinator is appointed.
+In the event the Program Coordinator ceases to be employed by the Company or is unable to perform his/her responsibilities, [BACKUP COORDINATOR] shall take over the responsibilities of the Program Coordinator until a new permanent Program Coordinator is appointed.

-It is the Program Coordinator’s responsibility to design, implement and maintain privacy policies, see Privacy of Consumer Financial Information Policy, and information standards as he/she determines to be necessary from time to time and to seek approval from the Board for such policies and standards.
+It is the Program Coordinator’s responsibility to design, implement, and maintain privacy policies, see Privacy of Consumer Financial Information Policy, and information security standards as he/she determines to be necessary from time to time and to seek approval from the Board for such policies and standards.
 Specific responsibilities that have been delegated to the Program Coordinator include:

-and asses risks to customer information in each relevant area of the Company’s operation, and the effectiveness of current safeguards that have been implemented to control these risks.
+Conducting risk assessments to: (i) dentify and assess risks to customer information in each relevant area of the Company’s operations, and (ii) evaluate the effectiveness of current safeguards that have been implemented to control these risks.

+The goal of these risk assessments must be to identify reasonably foreseeable internal and external risks to the security, confidentiality, and integrity of customer information that could result in the unauthorized disclosure, misuse, alteration, destruction, or other compromise of customer information, and to assess the sufficiency of safeguards in place to control these risks.

+These risk assessments shall be written, and must include the following:

+criteria for the evaluation and categorization of identified security risks or threats;

+criteria for the assessment of the confidentiality, integrity, and availability of Company information systems and customer information, (including the adequacy of the existing controls in the context of the identified risks or threats); and

+requirements describing how identified risks will be mitigated or accepted based on the risk assessment and how the Information Security Program will address the risks.

+Risk assessments shall be performed on a periodic basis to reexamine the reasonably foreseeable internal and external risks, as well as the sufficiency of existing safeguards.

-Designing and implementing privacy policies and information security standards appropriate for the size and complexity of our Company and its operations, the nature and scope of our activities and the sensitivity of the customer information we collect, store and share with others.
+Designing and implementing privacy policies and information security standards in the Information Security Program based on the results of Company’s risk assessments.
+This Information Security Program shall also be appropriate for the size and complexity of our Company and its operations, the nature and scope of our activities and the sensitivity of the customer information we collect, store, and share with others.